Make Cold Brew Coffee Quickly with the Gourmia Automatic Cold Brewer

 Cold Brew or Cold Brew Concentrate?

-Before you start to brew, you will decide how strong you want to make your cold brew.
+Before you start brewing, you will decide how strong you want your cold brew.
 There are four settings, each corresponding to a brew strength.

-Gourmia recommends using a Medium-Coarse grind for all the settings, however, if you wanted to make a strong coffee in 10 minutes, tighten up the grind to Medium.
-If you find that you’ve used a grind too fine and your coffee is too strong, you can always add water to bring the coffee to the strength level you prefer most.
+Gourmia recommends using a Medium-Coarse grind for all the settings.
+However, if you want to make a strong coffee in 10 minutes, tighten up the grind to Medium.
+If you’ve used a grind too fine and your coffee is too strong, you can always add water to bring the coffee to the strength level you prefer most.

 Brew Quantities

-There are three markings on the side of the pitcher indicating different brew quantities.
+Three markings on the pitcher’s side indicate different brew quantities.
 Each level has a different coffee requirement.
-This information is in the instructions, but I’ll reprint it here in case you’ve misplaced yours.
+This information is in the instructions, but I’ll reprint it here if you’ve misplaced yours.

-- 10 ounces water – 25 grams or 5 teaspoons ground coffee
+• 10 ounces water – 25 grams or five teaspoons of ground coffee

-- 16 ounces water – 40 grams or 8 teaspoons ground coffee
+• 16 ounces water – 40 grams or eight teaspoons of ground coffee

-- 24 ounces water – 60 grams or 12 teaspoons ground coffee
+• 24 ounces water – 60 grams or twelve teaspoons of ground coffee

 Step By Step Brewing Instructions